ajgoldstein/Natural-Language-Processing/README.md

 # Natural-Language-Processing
 The four projects below were all part of the University of Michigan's EECS 595: Intro to Natural Language Processing.
-The course syllabus can be found above, along with a PDF describing each of the assignments below.
+The course syllabus can be found above, along with a PDF describing each of the assignments.

 ## Assignments Overview